signumsoftware/framework/Signum.Engine/Linq/Linq.Join.md

 ﻿## LINQ `Join` differences

 We tried to make Linq to Signum as easy for the user as possible.
-One cool feature of Linq in general is that it provides a unified model for querying in memory objects and the database (sometimes, the hard thing is to know where you are).
+One cool feature of Linq in general is that it provides a unified model for querying in memory objects and the database (sometimes, the hardest part is to know where you are).

-On Joins, however, this idea of having an unified model has gone too far, making it hard to use.
-We have to follow a different approach.
+On LINQ Joins, however, this idea of having an unified model has gone too far, making it hard to use.
+We had to follow a different approach.

-Let's see how Linq to Sql does joins first:
+Let's see how Linq to Sql/Entity Framework does joins first:

 #### OUTER JOIN in LINQ to Objects / Linq to SQL